onatm/onatm/README.md

 ### Hi, I'm Onat 👋

-I'm a tech lead with a focus on Product, Research, and DX.
+I'm a software engineer with a focus on Product, Research, and DX.

 I ♥️ open source.